lukedeo/AGILEPack/USAGE.md

 0.479913257986828, 7.12227772526112, -0.373281316632109
 -0.995153891771525, -14.4183489363014, 0.562680542929479
 1.24130698522112, 18.2410244368913, -1.61076745845561
+...
 ```

-Note that the quotation marks aroub
+The variable names are `X`, `X2`, and `Y`.
+Note that the quotation marks around the variable names are optional, as the parser will remove extraneous quotations out of column names.